 Clinton Heylin’s meticulously researched, all-encompassing and consistently revelatory account of these fascinating early years is the closest we will ever get to a definitive life of an artist who has been the lodestar of popular culture for six decades.

-We have a limited amount of signed copies of the UK edition - both hardback and paperback - in stock.
-Select hardback or paperback in the format option above.
+We have a limited amount of signed copies of the UK paperback in stock.
+Select Add To Cart Above

 The second volume of Clinton Heylin’s magisterial biography takes us from Dylan’s 1966 motorcycle accident to the present day.
 We meet a man who is determined to confound expectations; yet whatever he does only seems to confirm his iconic status to fans and critics alike.
 There are peaks and troughs.
 Long periods of writer’s block are followed by sudden b..Read More